Rothamsted/knetbuilder/JDK-Migration-Notes.md

     working, at the moment Neo4j-related components were disabled from Ondex.

-  * OK The desktop app initiallt showed [this error][10] sometimes.
+  * OK The desktop app initially showed [this error][10] sometimes.
 It doesn't seem to affect functionality, seems to be fine now.

 [10]: https://bugs.openjdk.org/browse/JDK-8283347